Stowaways on the Ark: Plot

-Suddenly, as the bears insist on blaming each other's deck for whatever is happening, some floors on the ark's inside crumble down, and the animals fall down.
+Suddenly, as the bears insist on blaming each other's deck for whatever is happening, some floors on the ark's inside crumble, and the animals fall down.
 Also, the ark starts flooding, and they start panicking.
-The bears from the upper and under decks find some honey and find out that it's sticky enough to plug the holes.
+The bears from the upper and under decks find some honey and find out that it is sticky enough to plug the holes.
 Eventually, they become friends.
 Noah notices a tumulus of termites located at a part of the deck near the bow.
 It starts crumbling down and ends up floating in the sea.
-The animals try to find a way to repair the ark, and a walrus inside the water instructs some whales to drag the ark to land.
+The animals try to find a way to repair the ark, and a walrus in the water instructs some whales to drag the ark to land.
 Noah's sons soon realize that the ark is ashore.
-With the water level lowered, the animals get debarked and the woodworm couple reunite.
+With the water level lowered, the animals debark and the woodworm couple reunite.

-After all the animals and the humans left, the woodworms stayed behind inside the ark and became their home for many generations.
+After all the animals and the humans left, the woodworms stayed behind inside the ark, which became their home for many generations.
 Over the course of time, the ark shrank down to the remains where the old woodworm still lives today.
-He concluded that while many people search in vain for the remains of the ark for years, they never found it for the more time passes, the less of the ark remains can be found.
+He concluded that while many people search in vain for the remains of the ark for years, they never found it, for the more time passes, the less of the ark remains can be found.

 Cast

 Production

 Wolfgang Urchs initially came up with an idea for an adaptation of Candide.
 After the storyboard was given to the producers Dr. Ute Koll and Dr. Michael Schoemann, it was decided that it was too complex, and the producers tapped Urchs into working out an international story for children.
+At some point, the film was partly seized from Urchs' control.
 In some scenes, a model of the ark, built by Harald Kraut, one of the film's animators, is shot in live-action to be used via matte work, with live-action water, which is electronically colored.
 As Kraut says:

+At the end of the film's production, the relationship between producer Michael Schoemann (who went on the direct The Magic Voyage, another German film also starring a woodworm) and Urchs was strained due to creative differences.

-The footage shown on the woodworm's TV, are scenes from Battlestar Galactica and the 1982 film Star Trek II: The Wrath of Khan.
+The footage shown on the woodworm's TV are scenes from Battlestar Galactica and the 1982 film Star Trek II: The Wrath of Khan.

-A scene depicting an alpaca which can be seen in the English trailer, was deleted from the final cut.
+A scene depicting an alpaca which can be seen in the English trailer was deleted from the final cut.